aroberge/reeborg-world-creation/teaching_py/lists-tuples-dicts.md

 ## Ideas for worlds

 In a tutorial that unfortunately has disappeared from the web[^1], Andres Castano had created some worlds which had the students learn to use Python lists.
-The premise of the exercises included having to move some row of strawberry plants to a different location, or move some artefacts from an archeological dig, preserving the information as to the number of objects and their location.
+The premise of the exercises included having to move some rows of strawberry plants to a different location, or move some artefacts from an archeological dig, preserving the information as to the number of objects and their location.
 For a one-dimensional list, such a world might look like this:

 ![](/assets/archeology.png)